+Qualifications AICD

-Qualifications AICD Experience and expertise Alison has over 20 years' experience in the finance industry, including Custody, Corporate actions and client relationship management.
-Including positions based in Australia and the United Kingdom.
-Other current directorships Nil Former directorships (last 3 years) Nil Special responsibilities Nil Interests in shares 18,338,432 Ordinary Shares Interests in options 3,852,250 Tranche 2 Unquoted Options Ex \$0.10 - Exp 31/12/23 Interests in rights 9,000,000 Performance Rights
+Experience and expertise Alison has over 20 years' experience in the finance industry, including custody, corporate actions and client relationship management, having held positions based in Australia and the United Kingdom.

+Other current directorships Nil

+Former directorships (last 3 years) Nil

+Special responsibilities Nil

+Interests in shares 18,338,432 Ordinary Shares

+Interests in options Nil

+Interests in rights 14,000,000 Performance Rights

-Information on Directors
+Information on Directors continued

-Mr Steuart Roe Executive Director (Appointed 31 August 2022)
+Mr Steuart Roe Executive Director

 Qualifications B.Sc., MAppFin Experience and expertise Steuart is an experienced business professional with over 30 years in financial services and information technology.
 Steuart has also issued many first to market financial products on the ASX.
 Over Steuart's career, he has been a proprietary trader, hedge fund manager, a fund manager and been the CEO and director of two ASX listed companies.
-Other current directorships Nil Former directorships (last 3 years) Nil Special responsibilities Nil Interests in shares 14,079,812 Ordinary Shares Interests in options 5,804,383 Tranche 2 Registry Direct Options Interests in rights 4,000,000 Performance Rights
+Other current directorships Nil Former directorships (last 3 years) Nil Special responsibilities Nil Interests in shares 16,079,812 Ordinary Shares Interests in options 5,804,383 Tranche 2 Registry Direct Options Interests in rights 4,000,000 Performance Rights